 Saving money for the future is a noble goal, but it’s also wise to build up some “fun money” you can use however you want.
 Rewards credit cards can help tremendously with your efforts since they can help you earn money you wouldn’t have otherwise.
 The key to using them in your favor is paying your balance in full each month so you never, ever pay a dime in interest.

 Most people angling to build a rainy day turn to cash-back credit cards since they tend to let you redeem points for cash in your bank account or statement credits.
 Many cash back credit cards are also free of annual fees, although you’ll want to check any card you’re considering before you sign up.
 As you compare cash-back credit cards, also note their earning structures; some offer a flat rate of rewards while others offer tiered earnings or bonus categories that change each quarter.

-Consider this card: The Discover it® Cash Back is popular with consumers because it lets you earn 5% cash back on up to $1,500 in bonus category purchases.
+Consider this card: The Discover it® Cash Back is popular with consumers because it lets you earn 5% cash back in rotating categories on up to $1,500 in purchases, then 1%.
 (You’ll need to activate your bonuses on Discover’s Cash Back Calendar.)
 You also earn 1% back on all other purchases, and there is no annual fee.
 Finally, Discover will match all the cash back you earn during the first year.

 Tap into resources for resolutions